-- (a) the first day of any quarter beginning after December 31, 2009 for which: - (1) distributions of available cash from operating surplus on each of the outstanding common units and subordinated units equaled or exceeded the sum of the minimum quarterly distributions on all of the outstanding common units and subordinated units for each of the three consecutive, non-overlapping four-quarter periods immediately preceding that date, provided, however, subordinated units may additionally convert into common units as described in "Provisions of Our Partnership Agreement Relating to Cash Distributions Subordination Period Early Conversion of Subordinated Units".
+- (a) the first day of any quarter beginning after December 31, 2009 for which: - (1) distributions of available cash from operating surplus on each of the outstanding common units and subordinated units equaled or exceeded the sum of the minimum quarterly distributions on all of the outstanding common units and subordinated units for each of the three consecutive, non-overlapping four-quarter periods immediately preceding that date;

-- (2) the adjusted operating surplus generated during each of the three consecutive, non-overlapping four quarter periods, immediately preceding that date equaled or exceeded the sum of the minimum quarterly distributions on all of the common units and subordinated units that were outstanding during those periods on a fully diluted basis; and - $(3) \qquad \quad \text{there are no outstanding cumulative common units arrearages}.$ - (b) the date on which the general partner is removed as our general partner upon the requisite vote by the limited partners under circumstances where cause does not exist and units held by our general partner and its affiliates are not voted in favor of the removal.
+- (2) the adjusted operating surplus generated during each of the three consecutive, non-overlapping four quarter periods, immediately preceding that date equaled or exceeded the sum of the minimum quarterly distributions on all of the common units and subordinated units that were outstanding during those periods on a fully diluted basis; and - (3) there are no outstanding cumulative common units arrearages. - (b) the date on which the general partner is removed as our general partner upon the requisite vote by the limited partners under circumstances where cause does not exist and units held by our general partner and its affiliates are not voted in favor of the removal.

-Tcf.
-One trillion cubic feet of natural gas.
+${\it Tcf.}$ One trillion cubic feet of natural gas.